righthandabacus/righthandabacus.github.io/_posts/2018-02-15-cefpython.markdown

 - Similar to Javascript, we should use *a lot* of callbacks to get the job done
 - There is a function call `MessageLoop()` that must be run or otherwise the Chromium browser will be stuck.
-And this is *blocking* until the browser quits
+And this is *blocking* until the browser quits and you must run this in the main thread
+  - running `MessageLoop()` in a child thread will have it terminated immediately and the browser will be frozen
 - We can bind Python functions as Javascript functions
 - We can also execute Javascript functions from Python, but such execution is asynchronous, thus always return nothing